-1.2.c How Do We Progress Monitor and Assess All Students?
+How Do We Progress Monitor and Assess All Students?

 - Daily Observations Formal and Informal

-- Montessori Three-Period Lessons with Materials
+- · Montessori Three-Period Lessons with Materials

 - Easy CBM for Reading and Math

-- Moby Max for Reading and Math - Beginning of Grade (BOG), End of Grade (EOG) and End of Course (EOC) Tests
+- Moby Max for Reading and Math

+Beginning of Grade (BOG), End of Grade (EOG) and End of Course (EOC) Tests

-1.2.d English Learners
+1.2.d Multilingual Learners (ML)

 Any new student enrolled in Sterling Montessori's Charter School will have a Primary Language Survey filled out for them by their parent/guardian.
 If a language other than English is listed on the survey, then the student will be administered an English Language screener (W-APT) within the first 30 days of the school year.
-The screener will assess whether the child is identified as an English Learner.
-If the student is identified as an English Learner (EL), the teachers will work with the child in the areas of listening, speaking, reading, and writing and how they relate to the English Language.
-The teacher and EL Coordinator will create a EL Plan for the student which will focus on specific areas of English Language development and skills for the school year.
+The screener will assess whether the child is identified as an Multilingual Learner.
+If the student is identified as an Multilingual Learner (ML), the teachers will work with the child in the areas of listening, speaking, reading, and writing and how they relate to the English Language.
+The teacher and ML Coordinator will create an ML Plan for the student which will focus on specific areas of English Language development and skills for the school year.
 This plan will be shared with the parents/guardians.
-EL Learners are administered the ACCESS test in late February/early March to assess their English language skills.
-The results of this test determine if a student remains an EL or exits the program.
+ML Learners are administered the ACCESS test in late February/early March to assess their English language skills.
+The results of this test determine if a student remains an ML or exits the program.
 The school receives the ACCESS scores at the end of May/early June.
 Once scores are returned, they are shared with the teachers and parents/guardians.
-If a child is exited from the EL program, they are monitored over a 2 year period to be sure they are being successful within their classroom and are solid with their understanding and usage of the English Language.
+If a child is exited from the ML program, they are monitored over a 2 year period to be sure they are being successful within their classroom and are solid with their understanding and usage of the English Language.